syncthing/syncthing/users/config.rst

     The folder ID, must be unique. (mandatory)

 label
-    The label of a folder is a human readable and a descriptive local name.
+    The label of a folder is a human readable and descriptive local name.
     Can be different on each device. (optional)

 path
     The path to the directory where the folder is stored on this device; not sent to other devices. (mandatory)

 type
-    - ``readonly`` if the folder is in *master* mode, it will not be modified by syncthing on this device.
+    Controls how the folder is handled by Syncthing.
+Possible values are:

+    readwrite
-    - ``readwrite`` if the folder is in default mode.
+        The folder is in default mode.
 Sending local and accepting remote changes.

+    readonly
+        The folder is in "master" mode -- it will not be modified by syncthing on this device.

 rescanIntervalS
     The rescan interval, in seconds.
 Can be set to zero to disable when external